ScottLogic/Technology-Carbon-Standard/pages/categories/downstream.md

 {% include linkedHeading.html heading="End-User Device Carbon Emissions" level=3 %}
-Using the user's location, the carbon intensity of the energy grid can be used to calcuate the carbon emissions of the device.
+Using the user's location, the carbon intensity of the energy grid can be used to calculate the carbon emissions of the device.

 | Region             | Carbon Intensity (gCO2e/kWh)   |
 | ------------------ | ------------------------------ |